Incident Response Fundamentals: What to Do After a Breach

 Final Thoughts

-Incident response is not an ad-hoc activity β it is a core operational capability.
+Incident response is not an ad-hoc activity — it is a core operational capability.
 Prepared teams respond faster, make better decisions, and recover with less damage.

 A documented plan, regular exercises, and clear ownership turn chaos into controlled execution when incidents occur.
+For a broader defensive strategy, explore our cloud security best practices guide.